 An cross-disciplinary framing to spatial design practice that work through principles of Spatial Justice in the approach, methods and strategic direction of projects in response to systems of Spatial Inequality.

-Just Spatial Design is offered as practice concept (in line with Spatial Design) that goes beyond the cross-disciplinary framing and embeds important principles of Spatial Justice in how projects are conducted and strategically framed to respond to larger systems of Spatial Inequality.
+Just Spatial Design is offered as a practice concept (in line with Spatial Design) that goes beyond the cross-disciplinary framing and embeds important principles of Spatial Justice in how projects are conducted and strategically framed to respond to larger systems of Spatial Inequality.

 A Just Spatial Design approach encourages practitioners to engage with the both the larger scale as well as the inter-personal challenges of contemporary socio-spatial justice and co-develop projects and processes to engage with these dynamics (ie. gender, race, social class e.t..c)

 The legacy of the colonial and Apartheid spatial systems in South African towns and cities remains one of the most enduring social ill in post 1994 South Africa – many social and economic disparities are further enhanced and entrenched by the spatial inequality we occupy daily.
 The endemic nature of this inequality makes addressing it harder while re-enforcing the above-mentioned issues.

 The intent behind the idea of Just Spatial Design to design in South Africa is born from a critical recognition of this aspect of South African life and the subsequent exclusion of the grass-roots people, neighborhoods and collectives that are most affected by this from the ‘professionalised’ aspects of spatial re-development.